 Author Interview with Segilola Salami

 Many books start with an idea rather than an audience.
 How to pursue that idea ends up leading to the genre where it eventually ends up.
 Sometimes writing for a younger audience is the best way to get the message across.
 As you can see below, Segilola Salami is an author who writes for children because of the story that she wanted to tell.
-It gave her the freedom to write from the point of view of characters that were animals, teach a second language, and share a story about the importance of family history.
+It gives her the freedom to write from the point of view of characters that were animals, teach a second language, and share a story about the importance of family history.
 Check out Segilola Salami’s books and her YouTube channel below!

 1. How many books have you written and where can you buy them?